-- 1. Provide services (screening, assessment, interventions, and care coordination) as outlined in the general section; and - 2.
-Providing follow up to the member and authorized member's caretaker and/or family within 24 hours as appropriate and desired by the member and up to 15 days following presentation to an emergency department for a reason related to emotional distress or initial contact with the CBCS provider once the previous crisis provider (MCR, BHCC, CS) has discharged the member to ensure continued stability post crisis for those not accessing higher levels of care, including but not limited to: - a.
-Telephonic or face to face follow-up based on clinical individualized need, with face to face follow-up highly preferred for service delivery to individuals under the age of 21; and - b.
+- 2. Providing follow up to the member and authorized member's caretaker and/or family within twenty-four (24) hours as appropriate and desired by the member and up to fifteen (15) days following initial contact with the CBCS provider once the previous CI (MCR, BHCC) provider has discharged the member to ensure continued stability post crisis for those not accessing higher levels of care, including but not limited to: - a.
+Telephonic or face to face follow-up based on clinical individualized need, with face to face follow-up highly preferred for service delivery to youth; and - b.
 Additional calls/visits to the member following the crisis as indicated in order to stabilize the crisis.
 If the member indicates no further communication is desired, it must be documented in the member's record.